FAQ – Engine Trend Monitor

 What does “Memory Status Bad 12345ABC” mean?

-The ETM Processor has lost the configuration settings in the internal memory.
-The unit may be re-programmed in the field, please Contact Technical Support.
-The unit can also be returned to our FAA Repair Station.
+The ETM has lost the configuration settings in the internal memory.
+The ETM processor will need to be returned to our FAA Repair Station for service.

 What is the default password set at the factory?